sudhirpatamsetti/CitirixITM/README.md

 Configuration

-Description:

- The Datadog Fusion integration consists of two parts: A Fusion feed to poll the Datadog monitor of interest, and a Webhook to accept Datadog alerts.
+ The Datadog Fusion integration consists of two parts:

+* A Fusion feed to poll the Datadog monitor of interest, and
+* A Webhook to accept Datadog alerts.

 Data Feed Format: